imaNNeo/fl_chart/CONTRIBUTING.md

 - Make a descriptive title that summarizes what changes were in the PR.

-- Link to issues that this PR will fix (if any).

-- If your PR adds a feature or fixes a bug, it must add one or more tests.
+- Mention the issues that you are fixing (if doesn't exist, try to make one and explain the issue clearly)

 - Change your code according to feedback (if any).